harrisonlab/popgen/INDEX.md

 Calculate EXACTLY the same diversity statistiscs, as in 2. [sub_calculate_neutrality_stats.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/sub_calculate_neutrality_stats.sh) and [sub_calculate_fst.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/sub_calculate_fst.sh) BUT using HAPLOTYPE not NUCLEOTIDE sequences as input.
 In addition, carry out a four gamete test on each population to check for presence of recombination.

 **Model analysis file:** [fus_linkage_disequilibrum.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/fus_linkage_disequilibrum.sh)
+For diploid organisms, the genotypes in the input VCF file have to be phased prior to the start of the analysis using [sub_beagle.sh] (https://github.com/harrisonlab/popgen/blob/master/snp/sub_beagle.sh)

 Use `/home/sobczm/bin/vcftools/bin/vcftools` to calculate D, D' and r2 for SNPs seperated by a specific range of intervals to estimate recombination rates and subsequently visualise the results (D' and r2 versus physical distance, histogram of D' values) using [sub_plot_ld.sh] (https://github.com/harrisonlab/popgen/blob/master/summary_stats/sub_plot_ld.sh).

 ##Clock